Blosc/c-blosc2/ROADMAP.rst

 Actions to be done
 ------------------

-* **Improve the safety of the library:**   Although this is always a work in progress, we did a long way in improving our safety, mainly thanks to the efforts of Nathan Moinvaziri.
+* **Improve the safety of the library:**  even if we have already made a long way in improving our safety, mainly thanks to the efforts of Nathan Moinvaziri, we take safety seriously, so this is always a work in progress.

 * **Support for lossy compression codecs:** although we already support the `trunc_prec` filter, this is only valid for floating point data; we should come with lossy codecs that are meant for any data type.